EliuX/flask-opa/README.md

 ### How it works?

-For a better understanding of what `make demo` does and how you should setup `flask_opa` in your project, follow the next steps:
+For a better understanding of what `make demo` does and how, you should set up `flask_opa` in your project.
+Follow the next steps:

 1. Run OPA in server mode